lyraguilherme/lyraguilherme.github.io/content/posts/resolving-ssh-key-exchange-errors.md

 While working on a network automation task, I encountered an error while trying to establish connections to some legacy devices:
 `Unable to negotiate with x.x.x.x port 22: no matching key exchange method found.
 Their offer: diffie-hellman-group-exchange-sha1, diffie-hellman-group14-sha1.`

 The error message indicates that the only available key exchange methods are **diffie-hellman-group-exchange-sha1** and **diffie-hellman-group14-sha1**.
-To address this, simply update your `ssh_config` file by adding the following lines at the end:
+To address this, simply update your `/etc/ssh/ssh_config` file by adding the following lines at the end:

 ```
 HostKeyAlgorithms +ssh-rsa,ssh-dss